-Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINT-x32.exe or FORCEPOINT-ONE-ENDPOINTx64. exe.
+Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINTx64. exe.
 To deploy the Forcepoint ECA installation package in your environment, you must complete the following procedures:

 - Authenticate Forcepoint ECA using client certificates The Forcepoint NGFW Engine uses a client certificate to authenticate endpoint machines running Forcepoint ECA.
-In this procedure, you must establish a certificate authority (CA) for Forcepoint ECA, create the client certificate template, then deploy a unique client certificate to each endpoint machine. - See Authenticating Forcepoint ECA using client certificates in the previous chapter for the full procedure. - Configure Forcepoint ECA settings in the Security Management Center (SMC) In this procedure, you must configure the initial Forcepoint ECA settings in the SMC to create a configuration file.
-This configuration file is added to the installation package through the package builder. - See Configuring Forcepoint Endpoint Context Agent settings in the SMC in the previous chapter for the full procedure. - Deploy Forcepoint ECA to the endpoint machine In this procedure, manually install Forcepoint ECA on the endpoint machine. - Copy the executable file to the endpoint machine. - b) Double-click the executable file and step through the installation wizard
+In this procedure, you must establish a certificate authority (CA) for Forcepoint ECA, create the client certificate template, then deploy a unique client certificate to each endpoint machine. - Configure Forcepoint ECA settings in the Security Management Center (SMC) In this procedure, you must configure the initial Forcepoint ECA settings in the SMC to create a configuration file.
+This configuration file is added to the installation package through the package builder. - Deploy Forcepoint ECA to the endpoint machine In this procedure, manually install Forcepoint ECA on the endpoint machine. - Copy the executable file to the endpoint machine. - Double-click the executable file and step through the installation wizard